sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * id - *String*.
 Unique string that identifies the message for further references.
 * test - *Boolean* *optional*.
 Indicates whether the message is for test purposes or not.
 False for normal messages.
 * prepared - *String*.
 A timestamp indicating when the message was prepared.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
-* content-language *String* *optional*.
-To indicate all languages used anywhere in the message for localized elements, and thus the languages of the intended audience, using the format defined for the  http Content-Language response header. **The usage of this property is recommended.**
+* content-languages *Array* *optional*.
+Array of *[content-language](content-language)* objects.
+To indicate all languages used anywhere in the message for localized elements, and thus the languages of the intended audience, representaing in an array format the same information than the http Content-Language response header, e.g. "en, fr-fr;q=0.8, fr;q=0.7". **The usage of this property is recommended.**
 * lang *String* *optional*.
-To indicate the main language used in the message for localized elements, using the format defined for the  html meta tag lang property.
+To indicate the main or default language used in the message for localized elements, using the format defined for the  html meta tag lang property.
 * sender - *Object*. *[Sender](#sender)* contains information about the party that is transmitting the message.
 * receiver - *Object* *optional*. *[Receiver](#receiver)* contains information about the party that is receiving the message.
 This can be useful if the WS requires authentication.
 * links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional external resources for the header.